Bedrock-OSS/bedrock-wiki-legacy/guide/project-setup.md

-###### Note: if Mojang decides to add something else to the manifest syntax, they'll create a newer format version.
+`Note:` if Mojang decides to add something else to the manifest syntax, they'll create a newer format version.
 Your manifests can left unchanged, but it's recommended to create the new ones with "format_version" set to the new number and the new syntax used.
 If this ever happens, it will be mentioned in a changelog, and this site will be updated.

 #
 The next step is, naturally, creating your `BP/manifest.json`. it is very much like a Resource pack manifest, except the "`type`" is "`data`"(for a *Data Pack*/*Behavior Pack*).
 There's also an optional field "`dependencies`", where you can define the needed resource packs by including their main UUID.
 Dependent resource packs will be applied to any world with the behavior pack automatically, if they exist on the device.

 *Remember that same UUIDs cannot be used twice, which means that you have to generate NEW ones for the behavior manifest, and not use the ones already used in the resource manifest.*

+{% include filepath.html path="BP/manifest.json"%}
 ```jsonc
 {
     "format_version": 2,